mslinn/git-stats-scala/README.md

 Statistics are reported for each computer language found.
 The reader is free to impart any meaning they deem appropriate to this output.
 The author of this software (GitStats) makes no claims regarding meaning.*

+GitStats scans local git repos, so running the program does not generate outbound network traffic.

 Ignores git repos containing a file called `.ignore.stats` in the root of the directory tree.
 Obtains git repo histories by examining the output of `git log`.